Tampa Bay Buccaneers: Throwback uniform

 Ahead of the 2025 season, to celebrate the franchise's 50th season, the Buccaneers unveiled a second throwback uniform based on the team's 1976 regular season uniforms.
-It features white jerseys and white trousers, orange block numerals outlined in red, red-orange-red sleeve stripes, the "Bucco Bruce" helmet, and a 50th season patch.
-This effectively retired the all-pewter uniform, which they last wore in 2023, in order to comply with the NFL's two-alternate/throwback uniform limit.
-Tampa Bay wore this ′76 Uniform in Week 3 against the Jets, and at Seattle in Week 5.
-The ′76 Uniforms were widely praised, and the Bucs won both games in which they were used.
+Dubbed the ′76 Uniform, it features white jerseys and white trousers, orange block numerals outlined in red, red-orange-red sleeve stripes, the "Bucco Bruce" helmet, and a 50th season patch.
+Tampa Bay wore the ′76 Uniform in Week 3 against the Jets, and at Seattle in Week 5.
+The ′76 Uniforms were widely praised, and the Buccaneers won both games in which they were used.
+Later in the season the Buccaneers also wore their orange throwback jerseys, for a total of three throwback games in 2025.
+As a result, the all-pewter color rush uniform, last worn in 2023, was put on temporary hiatus – in order to comply with the NFL's two-alternate/throwback uniform limit.

+Originally, the ′76 Uniforms were planned to be used for only one season, but by popular demand, it was announced that they would be brought back for one game in 2026.
+The 2026 version will be nearly identical to that of 2025, minus the 50th anniversary patch, and adding stitched lettering of "Hey!
+Hey!
+Tampa Bay!" on the jersey collar, in reference to the 1979 fight song.
+In addition, the solid orange jersey throwbacks will not be used in 2026, which instead will allow them to bring back the all-pewter color rush uniform for one game.

-The Buccaneers are 3–5 all-time in throwback games.
+The Buccaneers are 3–6 all-time in throwback games.

 Seasons, facts and records

 Records

 Derrick Brooks played a key role in the defensive records that the Bucs hold.